zype/zype.github.io/platform_docs/creating_an_app.md

 ![roku set up]({{site.url}}assets/Publishing Your Roku App/set_up_roku_screen.png)

-**Step 2: Zype Builds Your Roku Channel**
+**Step 2: Zype builds your Roku Channel**

-Once you set up your Channel, Zype will bundle the necessary images and prepare the code for your Roku Channel.
+Once you set up your channel, Zype will bundle the necessary images and prepare the code for your Roku Channel.
 All you have to do is wait a couple of minutes!
-The page will automatically refresh once your Channel is ready.
+The page will automatically refresh once your channel is ready.

 ![roku bundling]({{site.url}}assets/Publishing Your Roku App/roku_bundling.png)

-**Step 3: Publish Channel**
+**Step 3: Publish channel**

 You can choose to either self-publish or have Zype publish your Roku Channel for you.
 If you choose to self publish [click here]({{site.url}}posts/2015/02/13/self-publish-roku/)